Chapter

 ESV They asked him, "Who is the man who said to you, ‘Take up your bed and walk’?"

-NIV So they asked him, 'Who is this fellow who told you to pick it up and walk?'
+NIV So they asked him, "Who is this fellow who told you to pick it up and walk?"

 NASB They asked him, 'Who is the man who said to you, ‘Pick it up and walk’?'

-CSB "Who is this man who told you, 'Pick up your mat and walk'? " they asked.
+CSB "Who is this man who told you, ‘Pick up your mat and walk’?" they asked.

 NLT Who said such a thing as that?' they demanded.

-KJV Then asked they him, What man is that which said unto thee, Take up thy bed, and walk?
+KJV Then asked they him, What man is that which said unto thee, Take up thy bed, and walk

 What does John 5:12 mean?

 After Jesus heals a man who had been crippled for thirty-eight years, he instructed him to take his bed and walk.
 This draws the attention of the Pharisees.
 Of course, they have every right to investigate.
-Upholding the Law, and the truth, is what they are supposed to be doing.
-However, it quickly becomes clear that their traditions are far more important, to them, than their actual spiritual obligations.
+Upholding the Law and the truth is what they are supposed to be doing.
+However, it quickly becomes clear that their traditions are far more important to them than their actual spiritual obligations.

-In particular, verses 11 and 12 show the vivid problem with their perspective.
+This passage (John 5:11) vividly demonstrates this warped perspective.
 The man who had been healed was crippled for nearly forty years.
 More than likely, everyone in this area had seen him before and knew about his condition.
 Yet, here he is, walking!
 Even if the Pharisees knew nothing of the man, he tells them specifically that he has been healed and that the man who healed him told him to walk with his bed.

 Expand